Fix Black Screen After BIOS Update [Quick Read 2023]

 Jumpers enable the computer to close an electric circuit, allowing the electricity to flow on another circuit.
 It is situated on the motherboard of a PC and configures computer peripherals, say, HDD, sound cards, motherboard, etc. It consists of small pins that are covered with a small plastic box.

 In your A levels, you might be familiar with the shunt.
-Well, these jumpers work like shunts, or you can consider it as a shunt.
+Well, these jumpers work like shunts, or you can consider them as a shunt.
 Even it is also called jumper shunt sometimes.

-So, here are all the three solutions that have been stated.
-Follow this, and I believe you will be able to fix your problem.
+So, here are all three solutions that have been stated.
+Follow this, and I believe you can fix your problem.
+In case you are an intel user and can’t solve the problem, keep reading.

-If your desktop board is from intel and updating your BIOS, your computer doesn’t boot right after the update; you can solve your problem by following these two below-mentioned methods.
+If your desktop board is from Intel and while updating your BIOS, your computer doesn’t boot right after the update; you can solve your problem by following the methods below.

 Method 1: Clear the CMOS

 Clearing the CMOS memory can solve the BIOS corruption.
-But make sure to note down the existing settings as all of your customized settings in the BIOS will be lost when you clear the CMOS memory.
-Follow the steps:
+But make sure to note down the existing settings, as all of your customized settings in the BIOS will be lost when you clear the CMOS memory.
+Here’s how:

 • Turn off all the peripheral devices and disconnect the computer power cord from the AC power source.